Studies, Publications & Presentations

 Each year, New Hampshire Housing conducts a statewide survey to monitor market rate rental housing costs and provide housing data to the general public and organizations that administer housing programs.

 New Hampshire Housing commissioned this Affordable Single-Family Housing Study in 2018 to establish the feasibility of building affordable single-family homes in the state of New Hampshire.
 The study, conducted by AECm focuses on construction costs of affordable (for-sale at less than $300,000) single-family homes in urban, suburban, and rural communities.
 With assumptions of land costs, it concludes that constructing affordable single-family homes is viable using various construction methods.

-NH Housing Market Update - presentation to the Central NH Regional Planning Commission on 1/10/19.
+- NH Housing Market Update - presentation to the Central NH Regional Planning Commission 1/10/19

 Fair Housing for Regional and Municipal Planning Guidebook